 Background noise, whether a barking dog, crying child or some other external sound, can be frustrating and distracting when you’re in the middle of teaching a lesson.

 You can also utilize the built-in chat feature, which is what I have implemented in my remote classes this fall.
-The students type their question into the chat box and when I have a pause in the lesson, I refer to the chat and answer their question.
+The students type their questions into the chat box and when I have a pause in the lesson, I refer to the chat and answer their questions.

 Record the class meeting.

-Some students may not have the required technology or a reliable internet connection to participate in the class live; you can work around these challenges and record all of your live lectures so they can be reviewed later.
+Some students may not have the required technology or a reliable internet connection to participate in the live class; you can work around these challenges and record all of your live lectures so they can be reviewed later.